learnrelay/learnrelay/content/introduction/get-started.md

 #### Editor integration (Optional)

-Most of the times, we need to work with `Relay.QL` which is a normal templated string.
+Most of the time, we need to work with `Relay.QL` which is a normal template string.
 It doesn't support syntax highlighting, code-formatting or auto-completion out of the box.
 Luckily, there are some brilliant editor plug-ins providing these features.
 - [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) - GraphQL language support for IntelliJ IDEA and WebStorm, including Relay.QL tagged templates in JavaScript and TypeScript
 - [language-graphql](https://github.com/rmosolgo/language-graphql) - GraphQL support for Atom text editor

 ## How to follow along with this tutorial?

 Each chapter is divided into two main parts - **Learning concepts** and **Practicing in a real world application**.
-The former part will walk you through the concepts of Relay along with examples while the latter will then let you apply your theory knowledge with our Pokedex application!
+The former part will walk you through the concepts of Relay along with examples while the latter will let you apply your theoretical understanding with our Pokedex application!

 > This guide is sprinkled with practice parts to let you get your hands dirty: